Bispectrum-window convolution via Hankel transform: Results

-In figure \ref{fig:first_tris_s2} we zoom-in to the first 34 triangles, roughly up to largest side of the triangles $k_1 \approx 0.05\kMpc$.
-The top panel shows the measurements and the predictions, both in the box and the sphere.
-The middle panel shows the ratio between \pin{} mocks, sphere measurements and the corresponding predictions, with the gray band corresponding to the same ratio for the box/unconvolved case.
+In figure \ref{fig:first_tris_s2} we zoom in on the first 34 triangles, roughly up to the largest side of the triangles $k_1 \approx 0.05\kMpc$.
+In the middle panel, we show the gray band corresponding to the 1-$\sigma$ uncertainty of the ratio between \pin{} mocks, box measurement and the unconvolved prediction.
 This shows that part of the scatter and to some extent, the shape-dependent systematic error is also present in the box comparison and it is therefore not due to the convolution.
 We see as well that the 2DFFTLog method matches the data fairly well, at the level of uncertainty present in the box case.
 The 1DFFTLog approximation is $\sim$ (1-2)$\sigma$ worse than the 2DFFTLog and is consistently underpredicting the data.
-In the third panel we show the relative error with respect to the variance of the 10000 \pin{} mocks.
-The 2DFFTLog prediction is mostly within 2$\sigma$ (comparable with the unconvolved prediction) with some outliers still within 5$\sigma$.
+The third panel shows that the 2DFFTLog prediction is mostly within 2$\sigma$ (comparable with the unconvolved prediction) with some outliers still within 5$\sigma$.
 The panel also shows as a gray band the 1-$\sigma$ uncertainty corresponding to the measurements from the set of Minerva simulations, that we will consider in the next section.

 In the end, in our test, we see that window effect on the bispectrum is a very tiny effect mainly on large scales which can be only probed by using a very large number of realisations.
 We notice that the 1DFFTlog approximation fares rather well, with a small overall offset that does not present a marked dependence on shape, at least in our spherical, ideal case in real-space.
-Still, we will study how such off-set, present with the same size and sign on all configurations, could affect the analysis of data sets even of much smaller cumulative volumes than the extreme case considered here.
+Still, we will study how such offset, present with the same size and sign on all configurations, could affect the analysis of data set even of much smaller cumulative volumes than the extreme case considered here.